Super-NEAT-Bros/super-neat-bros/README.md

 to over a day of learning, until the player object successfully completes the level without dying and potentially better than human players.

+We also plan on implementing a clustering analysis (likely GMM/EM) of the various models we create, to see which one's worked and which one's didn't and why.

+To extend this even further, we want the ability to detect which level Mario is in within some reasonable bounds (e.g. the first world).
+This will likely be using CNNs and screenshots of the game without the UI.

 ## Results